haevg-rz/LearnToCode/Examples/JsonConfigFiles/README.md

 If you open it, you can usually find many subfolders with the names of applications.
 They contain the configuration files of these applications.

 Being a proper developer yourself, you create a folder for your cool application, in this example it is `JsonConfigFiles`, because that is the name of the example project.

-There are special constans ready-to-use in C#.
+There are special constants ready-to-use in C#.
 For the AppData folder, do this:

 ```csharp
 string appDatapath = Environment.GetFolderPath(Environment.SpecialFolder.ApplicationData)